coljac/decomment/README.md

 `#!` on the first line is preserved.

+This is an alpha version of the software, use with caution.

 # Installation

-Install with `go get github.com/coljac/decomment`, or download a binary from the Releases page.
+Install with `go install github.com/coljac/decomment/cmd/dec`, or download a binary from the Releases page.

 # Known issues